-Modern reference standards and calibration devices have usually a graphical function to show the relationship between the voltages and the currents.
+Modern reference standards and calibration devices usually have a graphical function to show the relationship between the voltages and the currents.
 Most equipment manufacturers call this function vector diagram or vectorial diagram.

 In fact it is a phasor diagram.
-It represents a the phase relations of a sinusoidal rotating system at a certain time.
+It represents the phase relations of a sinusoidal rotating system at a certain time.

 The system rotation (everything inside the circle) is anti-clockwise.
 The graph is shown either with

 - current phase L1 in zero degrees position

 Actually, the vector diagrams in test equipments are showing only the angles and not the amplitude of the phases.
 The reason behind is that you won’t see very small current vectors with the given resolution.
 Anyway, we can nicely read all amplitude values from the instrument.
 Common practice is to show the voltages with higher amplitude than the currents (voltages are on the outer circle).

 Main use for vector diagrams is to check the proper connection of the instrument before you make error measurements.